sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 Example of a use case:

-**Alternate IT Solution Delivery Model**
+**Target IT Solution Delivery Model**

-The Alternate IT Solution Delivery Model has the same objective as the conventional one: deliver business value for money and reducing the risk with the use of technology.
+The Target IT Solution Delivery Model has the same objective as the conventional one: deliver business value for money and reducing the risk with the use of technology.
 Contrary to the conventional model, it will do so with:

 - Limiting the size of IT Projects
 - Defining IT Project in its entirety as the iteration step towards an organizational business goal